zoe-pith/pith-site/sections/pith.md

 permalink: "/pith"

 ---
-Pith is an exercise in do-it-yourself hospitality: I sporadically serve dinner for six guests out of my apartment in New York City.
+Pith is an exercise in do-it-yourself hospitality: I sporadically serve dinner for six guests out of my apartment in New York City. _Currently on hold due to the COVID19 public health crisis.
+Stay healthy, and cook at home to stay sane!_

 ![](/images/pith-illustrations.png)